marcinjahn/gnome-dim-completed-calendar-events-extension/README.md

 A Gnome extension that styles calendar events in the top panel to make it clear which events are completed, ongoing, and upcoming.
+The onoging events are colored to match the accent color selected in the system (Gnome 47 and up).

 ![Example of how extension works](./img/example.png)